PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 As we grew, we realized that engineers _can_ design the UX of a product.
 Especially if we hire people that have this skillset.

+We invested quite a lot in getting our design _system_ up and running, and worked with a designer to get it done.
+Then we moved onto this "no design by default" phase.
+Had we been in this phase from the beginning, the app would have been very inconsistent... at best.

-We have people that can help engineers with design, but they are very happy to work reactively and fast - and they don't block merging work during QA.
+Today, we have people that can help engineers with design, but they are very happy to work reactively and fast - and they don't block merging work during QA.
 This means we _do_ ship work where the design isn't perfect, but we won't drop things that are important and will keep improving them.

 For example, we've redesigned this entire website ~5 times.